a-type/verdant/README.md

 		},
 	},
 	// supposing you're using Express or another server already,
-	// you can attach lofi to it instead of running it separately.
+	// you can attach lo-fi to it instead of running it separately.
 	httpServer: myExistingServer,
 });